rhysstever/Eona/Settlements/Yhora (City).md

 ### Highgarden

 ## Government
-The Yhora family has maintained a monarchy for almost two millennia.
+The Yhora family has maintained a monarchy for over two millennia.
 They are

 ## Defense
 - City completely surrounded by stone walls